 - a.
-Crews proceeding to the Start must keep clear of the racing lanes and be aware of and leave clear room for the possibility of racing crews straying from their lanes. - At river competitions, other river users going about their business and pleasure should be given precedence and competitors should recognise that the helmsmen of pleasure boats may be inexperienced.
-Gentle paddling only should be permitted on any section alongside the course which is open to normal river users or is restricted to one lane in width. - No warm-up or cooling down is permitted on the racing course except where specifically allowed for in the competitors' instructions. - c.
+Crews proceeding to the Start must keep clear of the racing lanes and be aware of, and leave clear room for, the possibility of racing crews straying from their lanes.
+Crews proceeding to the start adjacent to the racing lanes should try to stop moving as a race comes towards them and only recommence moving to the start as and when the race has gone past.
+At river competitions, other river users going about their business and pleasure should be given precedence and competitors should recognise that the helmsmen of pleasure boats may be inexperienced.
+Gentle paddling only should be permitted on any section alongside the course which is - b.
+No warm-up or cooling down is permitted on the racing course except where specifically allowed for in the competitors' instructions. - c.
 It is forbidden to practise alongside or pace any racing crews.